2022-08-17

 Treatment for Canker Sores

 Although canker sores typically heal on their own, it’s a good idea to see your doctor or dentist for treatment.
+Consulting a professional can help you find relief from tooth, jaw, or ear pain caused by canker sores sooner.
 In fact, you should absolutely contact your healthcare provider if your canker sore is unusually large, begins to spread, lasts longer than two weeks, is accompanied by a high fever, and/or causes difficulty eating or drinking.

 Your doctor or dentist may prescribe medication to relieve your pain and recommend one or more of the following remedies: